-18 \lastnamedcs
+22 \lastnamedcs

 The example code in the previous section has some redundancy, in the sense that there to be looked up control sequence name mymacro is assembled twice.
-This is no big deal in a traditional eight bit $T_EX$ but in a Unicode engine multi-byte sequences demand some more processing (although it is unlikely that control sequences have many multi-byte utf8 characters).
+This is no big deal in a traditional eight bit T{EX} but in a Unicode engine multi-byte sequences demand some more processing (although it is unlikely that control sequences have many multi-byte utf8 characters).

 '''

 \ifcsname mymacro\endcsname

 \csname mymacro\endcsname

 \fi

+Instead we can say:

 '''